 | Follow-up consultations | CHF 80–150 (self-pay) | Insurance-covered |

-| Medications | Private prescription → insurance-billable | Insurance prescription |
+| Medications | Private prescription (OKP only in exceptional cases) | Insurance prescription (OKP only in exceptional cases) |

 | Laboratory | Externally at the family doctor → insurance | Insurance-covered |